psrenergy/PSRIO-scripts/docs/dimensions.md

 ### Remove Agents

+To remove agents from a data set, the following method can be used:
 | Method                                                                     | Syntax                                                          |
 |:---------------------------------------------------------------------------|:----------------------------------------------------------------|
 | Remove agents by a list of agents names or indices                         | `exp = exp1:remove_agents({string or int, int or string, ...})` |

 ### Rename Agents

+To rename agents of a data set, the methods below must be used:
 | Method                                                                     | Syntax                                                          |
 |:---------------------------------------------------------------------------|:----------------------------------------------------------------|
 | Rename the agents based on the input vector                                | `exp = exp1:rename_agents({string, string, ...})`               |